 Erectile Dysfunction Treatment in Lake Charles & Sulphur, LA

 Erectile dysfunction, or male impotence, is the inability to get or keep an erection to have successful intercourse.
 Approximately 94 million men worldwide suffer from erectile dysfunction and, most importantly, nearly every man who has the condition can be helped.
-If you suffer from erectile dysfunction or male impotence, contact Dr. Farjaad Siddiq.
-Doctor Siddiq has urology offices in both Lake Charles and Sulphur, Louisiana.
+If you experience erectile dysfunction or male impotence, contact Dr. Farjaad Siddiq.
+Dr. Siddiq has urology clinics in Lake Charles and Sulphur, Louisiana.

 Treatment Options for ED in Sulphur and Lake Charles